kristinemlarson/gnssrefl/README.md

 The snr options are always two digit numbers.
 Choices are:

-- 99 is elevation angles of 5-30 degrees  (most applications)
+- 99 is elevation angles of 5-30 degrees
 - 88 is elevation angles of 5-90 degrees
-- 66 is elevation angles less than 30 degrees
+- 66 is elevation angles less than 30 degrees (the default - you apply the mask in **gnssir**)
 - 50 is elevation angles less than 10 degrees (good for tall, high-rate applications)

 orbit file options:

-- nav : GPS broadcast, perfectly adequate for reflectometry.
-This is the default.
+- nav : GPS broadcast, perfectly adequate for reflectometry. **This is the default.**
 - igs : IGS precise, GPS only
 - igr : IGS rapid, GPS only
 - jax : JAXA, GPS + Glonass, within a few days